-Undoubtedly the best vintage Belle Brise has yet produced!
+Undoubtedly the best vintage Belle Brise yet produced!

 It was kind of weird to visit this property after the death of Christine Valette-Pariente 8 days before.
-Wines here are quite modern and therefore somewhat controversial.
-Either you like them or you don't.
-Nobody denies however that wines here are of high quality, but maybe the amount of new oak and length of maceration/extraction could be reduced.
+Wines here are quite modern and, therefore, somewhat controversial.
+Either you like them, or you don't.
+Nobody denies that wines here are of high quality, but maybe the amount of new oak and length of maceration/extraction could be reduced.

-2013 had fruit on the verge of over-ripeness but there was enough of freshness to balance the fruit.
+2013 had fruit on the verge of over-ripeness, but there was enough freshness to balance the fruit.
 Fine structure, depth and length.
 This wine would have been better with more gentle winemaking.
 91p.

 2011 had more of everything than 2012 and 2013 - very concentrated and tannic, full-bodied, sweet fruit and tannin, superbly balanced and with great length.
 A fine effort for the vintage.
 93p.

-Nicolas Tari-Heeter, winemaker, made here splendid 2013 vintage, clearly better than 2012 and with great potential.
-I was also treated with an awesome vertical of 2011, 2010, 2009, 2007 and 2005, where all these wine performed simply fantastic and clearly showed what Nairac is capable of!
+Nicolas Tari-Heeter, the winemaker, made here a splendid 2013 vintage, clearly better than 2012 and with great potential.
+I was also treated with an awesome vertical of 2011, 2010, 2009, 2007 and 2005, where all these wines performed simply fantastic and clearly showed what Nairac is capable of!

-2013 had a very strong flavour of grapefruit, apricot and honey melon, excellent match between sweetness and acidity, refinement, complexity, length and honeyed finish.
+2013 had a very strong grapefruit, apricot and honey melon flavour, an excellent match between sweetness and acidity, refinement, complexity, length and honeyed finish.
 Splendid effort.
 93p.
 2011 displayed mandarin, crème brulee, rasp honey, a lot of sweetness, spicy flavours, excellent balance, depth and length.
-Rich on botrytised flavours and with very long honeyed and persistent finish.
+Rich in botrytised flavours and with a very long honeyed and persistent finish.
 Great future.
 95+p.
-2010 was different in style than 2011 - more acacia honey here, acidity is more upfront than in 2011.
-Distinguished and long on the palate with great sweetness, acidity and very long aftertaste.
+2010 was different in style than 2011 - more acacia honey here, and acidity is more upfront than in 2011.
+Distinguished and long on the palate with great sweetness, acidity and a very long aftertaste.
 Simply great stuff.
 96p.
-2009 reminded a lot of 2011, with more acidity, more depth and more length in 2009.
-Tasted a bit better than 2010 with slightly more complexity and richness.
+2009 reminded me a lot of 2011, with more acidity, depth, and length in 2009.
+Tasted a bit better than in 2010 with slightly more complexity and richness.
 96+p.
 2007 mirrored perfectly 2009 with more finesse here.
 Fabulous wine.
 96+p.
-2005 was probably the best wine of the tasting - displayed fabulous nose with great intensity and depth of apricots, lot of botrytised flavours on the palate like pineapple, guava and honey melon, sublime richness, sophisticated touch and long lingering aftertaste.
+2005 was probably the best wine of the tasting - displayed a fabulous nose with great intensity and depth of apricots, a lot of botrytised flavours on the palate like pineapple, guava and honey melon, sublime richness, sophisticated touch and long lingering aftertaste.
 Extraordinary stuff.
 97p.

 Visiting and tasting at Montrose is never a dull moment.
 I must admit that this property's always been one of the favourites among Bordeaux wines.
-Old vintages, especially '50s and '60s have always been a rare treat.
-New owners have changed a lot and new cellar for instance looks monumental.
+Old vintages, especially the '50s and '60s, have always been a rare treat.
+New owners have changed a lot, and the new cellar looks monumental.
 Because of the use of solar cellars, Montrose is more than self-sufficient in electricity.
-Montrose has appointed new cellar-master from 1st June 2014.
+Montrose has appointed a new cellar master from 1st June 2014.

-Herve Berland told me, that 2013 vintage needed a lot of attention and work, and gentle vinification.
-2013 Tronquoy Lalande offered aromatic and seductive nose of cherries and raspberries, soft and smooth texture, good balance.
+Herve Berland told me that 2013 vintage needed much attention, work, and gentle vinification.
+2013 Tronquoy Lalande offered an aromatic and seductive nose of cherries and raspberries, a soft and smooth texture, and good balance.
 86-87p.

-2013 La Dame de Montrose had well-marked aroma of violets, very good minerality and acidity, nice balance and fruity finish.
+2013 La Dame de Montrose had a well-marked aroma of violets, very good minerality and acidity, nice balance and a fruity finish.
 Lighter style than usual.
 86p.
-Then three recent vintages of Montrose to taste.
+Then, three recent vintages of Montrose to taste.

 2011 was excellent in all aspects - very aromatic, well-composed, sappy, silky and with great depth and length.
 94p.